 Three Factors of Loneliness

 According to Cicioppo and Patrick (2008) how lonely people feel seems to be a combination of three factors.
-The first is level of vulnerability to social disconnection.
+The first is the level of vulnerability to social disconnection.

 Each individual has a general genetically set need for social inclusion and your level of need will be different from someone else's.
 If your need for connections is high, it may be difficult to meet your needs.

 The second factor in feeling lonely is the ability to self-regulate the emotions associated with feeling isolated.
 This means not just outwardly but deep inside.
-Each person will feel distress when their need for companionship is not fulfilled.
+Each person will feel distressed when their need for companionship is not fulfilled.
 If loneliness continues over time it can become a source of chronic upset.
 How well you manage those feelings affects the degree of pain you experience.
 If you are chronically upset, this makes you less able to evaluate other people's intentions accurately.
 You may perceive them as rejecting when they aren't.

 Being able to accept and cope effectively with the feelings of loneliness, manage the feelings without becoming judgmental of yourself or others, and find ways to problem-solve will help mitigate the damage loneliness can do.

 The third factor is mental representations and expectations of as well as reasoning about others.
 Feeling lonely does not mean you have deficient social skills, but apparently feeling lonely makes people less likely or able to use the skills they have.
 People who feel lonely are likely to perceive themselves as doing all they can to make friends and to find a sense of belonging and also believe that no one is responding.